-Tell us about your anniversary collabs or special We don't want to spoil too much, but there's plenty to get excited about.
-To mark 25 years of OTIS, we're launching a heritage frame, bringing back a classic design that proves timeless style We're also dropping our first-ever fishing frame lanyard, releasing alongside a new fishingfocused EcoGrilamid frame.
+Tell us about your anniversary collabs or special lines.
+We don't want to spoil too much, but there's plenty to get excited about.
+To mark 25 years of OTIS, we're launching a heritage frame, bringing back a classic design that proves timeless style never fades.
+We're also dropping our first-ever fishing frame lanyard, releasing alongside a new fishingfocused EcoGrilamid frame.
 Plus, we've teamed up with Jay Davies for a special collaboration.
 To top it off, we're launching a 25-year merch line with tees, hoodies, hats, and pins.
 Stay tunedbig things are coming!
 How do you ensure OTIS sunglasses are ecofriendly, and what steps are being taken to reduce environmental impact?
-We're passionate about creating products that greater good.
+We're passionate about creating products that not only look good but also contribute to a Spring/Summer 2025! (\$ greater good.
 Our mineral glass lenses are a big part of that-endlessly recyclable and scratchresistant, meaning they last longer.
 We've also developed:

-- EcoAcetate A plant-based, certified biodegradable material. - EcoGrilamid Uses majority plant-based binders instead of petrochemicals. - More sustainable packaging We've eliminated single-use plastic, opting for recycled PET cloth wraps and other thoughtful choices.
-Creating eyewear that lasts means using fewer virgin materials over time.
-That's our biggest goal-designing products that truly stand the Which upcoming products are you most excited We have a lot in the works this year-merch, accessories, EcoAcetate frames, and EcoGrilamid frames.
+- EcoAcetate A plant-based, certified biodegradable material. - EcoGrilamid Uses majority plant-based binders instead of petrochemicals. - More sustainable packaging - We've eliminated single-use plastic, opting for recycled PET cloth wraps and other thoughtful choices.
+Creating evewear that lasts means using fewer virgin materials over time.
+That's our biggest goal-designing products that truly stand the test of time.
+Which upcoming products are you most excited about?

+We have a lot in the works this year-merch, accessories, EcoAcetate frames, and EcoGrilamid frames.
 It's impossible to pick a favourite.
 We're genuinely excited about them all!
 Please tell us about your distribution setup in Europe.